Lee Kun-Hee, the force behind Samsung's rise, dies at 78 | DW | 25.10.2020

-Lee's death comes at a time when his son is grappling with legal issues.
-A potential restructuring could also be on the horizon over his stakes in key Samsung companies.
+The death of the chairman comes at a time when his son, the de facto leader of the Samsung Group, is grappling with legal issues.
+A potential restructuring could also be on the horizon over Lee's stakes in key companies.

-Lee Kun-Hee is eponymous with the name Samsung in South Korea.
-The chairman of one of the world's biggest conglomerates died on Sunday, at the age of 78 — six years after a heart attack hospitalized him.
+Lee Kun-Hee is synonymous with the name Samsung in South Korea.
+The chairman of one of the world's biggest conglomerates died on Sunday at the age of 78, six years after a heart attack hospitalized him.

 "All of us at Samsung will cherish his memory and are grateful for the journey we shared with him.
 Our deepest sympathies are with his family, relatives and those nearest.
 His legacy will be everlasting," the company said in a statement.

-Lee is credited with transforming Samsung into a global brand and the world's largest maker of smartphones, televisions and memory chips.
+Lee inherited control of the company from his father in 1987 and is credited with transforming Samsung into a global brand and the world's largest maker of smartphones, televisions and memory chips.
+Its businesses also encompass shipbuilding, life insurance, construction, hotels, amusement park operation and more.
+Samsung Electronics alone accounts for 20% of the market capital on South Korea's main stock market.

-His death comes at a time when the sprawling conglomerate is under immense scrutiny.

 The charges included the practice of unfair transaction and manipulation of market prices under the Capital Markets Act, breach of trust during the course of business and false disclosure and accounting fraud under the External Audit Act.